 Vishnu V. Narayan

-I obtained my Ph.D. in Computer Science under the excellent supervision of Adrian Vetta at McGill University, where we worked on analyzing the equilibria of auctions and on fair division.
-I have an M.Math. degree (Combinatorics and Optimization) from the University of Waterloo, where I was advised by Joseph Cheriyan and analyzed approximation algorithms for problems in graph connectivity.
+I obtained my Ph.D. in Computer Science under the excellent supervision of Adrian Vetta at McGill University, where we worked on analyzing auction equilibria and on fair division.
+I have an M.Math. degree (Combinatorics and Optimization) from the University of Waterloo, where I was fortunate to be advised by Joseph Cheriyan and where we analyzed approximation algorithms for graph connectivity.

 Conference